PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `mean_abs=5.465599675581121e-06`, `rmse=1.015673578580791e-05`, and cosine
 similarity `0.9999999999986942`.
 The source graph has 770 nodes and the lowered graph has 722 nodes, keeping this recovery inside the Tier 3 active gate.

+`LibreRFDETRn.onnx` is likewise promoted from its historical accuracy failure to a normal pass without a model-specific workaround.
+Its sequential fixed-seed run compares both `dets` and `labels` with no skip:
+`evaluation_pass=true`, `max_abs=0.0001087188720703125`,
+`mean_abs=5.6163524849373e-06`, `rmse=1.0355151438507286e-05`, and cosine
+similarity `0.9999999999986449`.
+The model uses the existing explicit input shape `input:1,3,384,384`; its source graph has 770 nodes and the lowered graph has 722 nodes.

 `best.onnx` and `best_org.onnx` remain failures rather than receiving a relaxed tolerance.
 Both simplify to the same 516-node Q/DQ graph and produce identical